|

+As subtle as color distinction may be, color variations from the most obvious to subdued can drastically alter diamond quality and price.
 Diamonds actually come in a variety of hues, from colorless to yellow, gray, brown and nearly every shade of the rainbow.
-Luckily, diamond color isn’t a matter of opinion.
-Proper color evaluation is a matter of expertise.

 Diamond color - Wikipedia